-3. Alternative employment leave will not be granted for the purpose of permitting a teacher or nurse to serve in another public school system in Massachusetts.

-4. A teacher or nurse who has been granted an alternative employment leave must notify the Superintendent in writing of his/her intention to return to work on or before January 15 prior to the expiration date of the leave.
+- 1. The application and plans for employment must be developed and submitted by March 1. - 2.
+A request for a full-time alternative employment leave shall be for one year. - 3.
+The Superintendent may, at his discretion, grant a request for alternative employment leave that is less than full-time. - 4.
+The Superintendent may, at his discretion, grant a request to extend an alternative employment leave for a second year. - 5.
+Alternative employment leave will not be granted for the purpose of permitting a teacher or nurse to serve in another public school system in Massachusetts.
+A teacher or nurse who has been granted an alternative employment leave must notify the Superintendent in writing of his/her intention to return to work on or before January 15 prior to the expiration date of the leave.
 The Superintendent must provide any such teacher or nurse with written notice of this requirement at least one month in advance of the aforesaid notification date.
-Failure to so notify the Superintendent in writing will result in termination of employment except where extenuating circumstances prevent the submission of the notification.

-5. Length of service (seniority) shall continue to accumulate during the period of any such alternative employment leave.
+Failure to so notify the Superintendent in writing will result in termination of employment except where extenuating circumstances prevent the submission of the notification. - 6.
+Length of service (seniority) shall continue to accumulate during the period of any such alternative employment leave.